jetstack/jetstack-secure-gcm/README.md

 # Overview

-Cert Manager provides native Kubernetes automation for creating and managing Transport Layer Security (TLS) certificates.
+cert-manager provides native Kubernetes automation for creating and managing Transport Layer Security (TLS) certificates.

 It includes support for making self-signed certificates, using your own